ALib C++ Library

 // create and set resource pool that uses a configuration file

-alib::Camps.Back()->BootstrapSetResourcePool( &pool );
+alib::CAMPS.Back()->BootstrapSetResourcePool( &pool );

 // bootstrap alib

-alib::ArgC = argc;
+alib::ARG_C = argc;

-alib::ArgVN= argv;
+alib::ARG_VN= argv;

-// we externalize the string value, e.g. replacing "\" by "\\" and this way "\n" by "\\n"
+// we externalize the string value, e.g., replacing "\" by "\\" and this way "\n" by "\\n"

-// This might not be wanted for custom exports, but works well for ALib INI-files.
+// This might not be wanted for custom exports but works well for ALib INI-files.

-config::XTernalizer externalizer;
+StringEscaperStandard externalizer;

 AString externalizedValue;